-In what category did consumers worldwide increase their spending during the recession?
+In what category did consumers worldwide increase their spending during the Great Recession?
 Higher education.
 According to the United Nations Educational, Scientific, and Cultural Organization (UNESCO), enrollment in colleges and universities rose one-third in China and almost two-thirds in Saudi Arabia, nearly doubled in Pakistan, tripled in Uganda, and surged by three million-18 percent-in the United States.
 Why were consumers willing to spend on education during lean times?
 Both individuals and countries view higher education as the way to prosperity.
 Many feel that increased earnings are a significant benefit of attending college.

-Bureau of Labor Statistics data from May 2012 supports this view, as shown in Figure 6.10.
+U.S. Bureau of Labor Statistics data from May 2012 supports this view, as Figure 6.6 shows.
 They show a positive correlation between earnings and education.
 The data also indicate that unemployment rates fall with higher levels of education and training.